-Extracellular matrix remodeling (ECM) of the lung tissue releases protein fragments into the blood, where they may be detected as serological surrogate markers of disease activity in chronic obstructive pulmonary disease (COPD).
-We aimed to assess the association of ECM turnover with severity and outcome of COPD.
+Extracellular matrix (ECM) remodeling of the lung tissue releases protein fragments into the blood, where they may be detected as serologic surrogate markers of disease activity in COPD.
+Our goal was to assess the association of ECM turnover with severity and outcome of COPD.

-In a prospective, observational, multicenter study including 506 patients with COPD, GOLD grades II-IV, we analyzed serum samples at stable state, exacerbation and 4 weeks after exacerbation, for a panel of 5 novel neo-epitopes including fragments of collagen type-III (C3M) and type-VI (C6M), pro-forms of collagen type-III (Pro-C3) and type-VI (Pro-C6) and neutrophil elastase-generated fragments of elastin (EL-NE) by ELISA.
-These neo-epitopes were also measured at stable state in a derivation cohort including 100 COPD patients.
+In a prospective, observational, multicenter study including 506 patients with COPD (Global Initiative for Chronic Obstructive Lung Disease grades II to IV), serum samples were analyzed at stable state, exacerbation, and 4 weeks after exacerbation.
+The analysis comprised a panel of five novel neoepitopes, including fragments of collagen type III (C3M) and collagen type VI (C6M), pro-forms of collagen type III (Pro-C3) and type VI (Pro-C6), and neutrophil elastase-generated fragments of elastin (EL-NE) according to enzyme-linked immunosorbent assay.
+These neoepitopes were also measured at stable state in a derivation cohort that included 100 patients with COPD.

-Serum levels of C3M, C6M, Pro-C3, Pro-C6 and EL-NE were associated with lung function.
+Serum levels of C3M, C6M, Pro-C3, Pro-C6, and EL-NE were associated with lung function.
 Patients with the lowest levels of Pro-C3 and Pro-C6 had more severe airflow limitation, hyperinflation, air trapping, and emphysema.
-Degradation of collagen type-III and -VI was associated with dyspnea.
-All ECM biomarkers, except Pro-C6, were increased at exacerbation as compared to stable state but, except EL-NE, did not differ between stable state and exacerbation follow-up in the crude and adjusted analyses.
-In Cox regression adjusted analyses, Pro-C3 was associated with a shorter time to exacerbation (HR 0.72[0.59-0.89] p=0.002) and Pro-C6 with survival (HR 2.09[1.18-3.71], p=0.011).
+C3M and C6M were associated with dyspnea.
+All ECM biomarkers, except Pro-C6, were increased at exacerbation compared with stable state but, except EL-NE, did not differ between stable state and exacerbation follow-up in the crude and adjusted analyses.
+In Cox regression adjusted analyses, Pro-C3 was associated with a shorter time to exacerbation (hazard ratio, 0.72; CI, 0.59-0.89; P = .002) and Pro-C6 with survival (hazard ratio, 2.09; CI, 1.18-3.71; P = .011).

-Serum biomarkers of ECM turnover are significantly associated with disease severity and clinically relevant outcomes in COPD.
+Serum biomarkers of ECM turnover were significantly associated with disease severity and clinically relevant outcomes in patients with COPD.